Alignment of the central galaxies with the environment: Conclusions

 When we select samples by colour, the result that emerges is that the main contributors to the anisotropy are the red central galaxies, whereas the blue ones do not make any contribution to the signal.
 This effect may be because the red central galaxies reside in older environments, so the processes they have undergone throughout their history may have contributed to the observed difference in anisotropy between red and blue central galaxies.
 On the other hand, when selecting samples in mass or ellipticity terciles, we do not observe any correspondence of the anisotropy with these variables.
 However, other works show that anisotropy increases with mass which, in turn, is associated with the shape.
 Therefore, as the projection effects could be hiding some dependence, it would be interesting to deepen this analysis in numerical simulations.

 When we applied \citeauthor{yang2006alignment}'s technique, we obtained results in agreement with these authors and consistent with those obtained using the correlation function.
-These results reinforce those observed on scales within the halo but do not add any information regarding anisotropy on larger scales.
+These results reinforce those observed on scales within the halo but do not add any information regarding anisotropy on larger scales given that only group members galaxies are used in this analysis.

 The anisotropies observed on large scales led us to presume an alignment between the central galaxy and the group it inhabits.
 We then calculated the correlation function taking as reference the shape of the group and the probability distribution function of the angle between the position of the central galaxy and the group orientation.
 As expected, the one-halo term shows a large anisotropy (as it is well known, haloes tend to be prolated).
 Even though this is not a novel result, it was obtained from our catalogue of groups, which brings a new validation to the implemented identification technique.
 The estimated observed anisotropy related to the direction of the major axis of the group is considerably larger than that associated with the central galaxy, suggesting that the group and its central galaxy are not closely aligned.
 Consequently, we study the probability distribution function of the angle between the major axes of the central galaxy and that of its group.
 We find a weak overall alignment dominated by the central red galaxies.